zorgzerg/brackets-minimap/README.md

 ---

-Just overview your code with some features.
+Just overview your code with some navigate features.
 Enjoy :)

 ---